 Of Mediterranean origin and flowering in late February and March, outdoor apricots demand a frost-free sunny site.
-Bush trees can be grown only in southwest and south-east England; elsewhere, as fan-trained trees on walls facing east, south, or south-west, or in greenhouses.
+Bush trees can be grown only in the southwest and southeast North America and England; elsewhere, as fan-trained trees on walls facing east, south, or southwest, or in greenhouses.

 Apricots prefer a moisture retentive, friable and well-drained soil: they object to stiff clay and heavy loam.
 A pH of 6.5 tending to alkalinity is desirable.

 Bush trees are spreading in habit.
 The leaves are broad and heart shaped, the flowers white or pale pink, borne singly or in pairs.
 Apricots are self-fertile and may be planted singly.

 Forced apricots are ripe from mid-July, outdoor fruits to the end of September.
 Use them for dessert, bottling preserving and jam making.